LucasAlvaresA/adopt-a-waifu/README.md

     <img src="adoptawaifu.png" alt="readme-banner" width="500" height="500">
 </div>

-> Adopts a Waifu is is a small study project,made with Node.js and TypeScript
+> Adopt a Waifu is is a small study project,made with Node.js and TypeScript

 ## Getting Started